scipunch/notes/projects/arcticles/Job market in Korea/Exploring the Korean Job Market for Software Engineers.md

 ╰───┴─────────────────────┴───────────────────────┴────────────╯
 ```

-Also, what degree is required for the senior python developers?
+Also, what about degree requirement for the senior python developers?

 ```sh
 $df